 The movie was directed by Richard Boleslawski as well as the uncredited Dorothy Arnzer and George Fitzmaurice.
 It runs 98 minutes.

 THE LAST OF MRS. CHEYNEY can be seen on video and on cable on TCM, where it next airs June 23, 2008.
 Vote here to indicate interest in a DVD release.
+(March 2014 Update: This movie is now available on DVD from the Warner Archive.)

 The trailer can be seen here.